-- · No letter grade or grade points are earned.
-Credits taken for pass/no credit grade option may not satisfy certain academic requirements and include: - general education courses - · courses used to fulfill English Composition and Writing Emphasis (WE) requirements - major and minor courses except those offered as P-NC only (includes student teaching, some Social Work courses, Business Administration/ Accounting internship, etc.) - · honors in the major (478) projects - independent study (298, 498) courses - · P/NC grading option is requested using the Change Grading Basis form and must be approved by faculty instructor. - P/NC grading option is not reversible after the second week of the semester.
-Electives may be taken on a P-NC basis. - For pass-no credit, grades of A, AB, B, BC, or C, are designated "pass."
+- No letter grade or grade points are earned.
+Credits taken for pass/no credit grade option may not satisfy certain academic requirements and include: - · general education courses - courses used to fulfill English Composition and Writing Emphasis (WE) requirements - major and minor courses except those offered as P-NC only (includes student teaching, some Social Work courses, Business Administration/ Accounting internship, etc.) - honors in the major (478) projects - independent study (298, 498) courses - P/NC grading option is requested using the Change Grading Basis form and must be approved by faculty instructor. - P/NC grading option is not reversible after add/drop deadline for the respective course.
+1 Electives may be taken on a P-NC basis. - For pass-no credit, grades of A, AB, B, BC, or C, are designated "pass."
 Grades of CD, D, F or WF are designated as NC or "no credit."
 An NC does not affect grade point average, nor does it add to earned credits. - Students considering applying for graduate or professional schools or transferring to another undergraduate campus should keep in mind that P-NC grading may have an adverse effect on admission.
 Graduate and professional schools generally prefer letter grades because such grades enable them to better judge potential for academic success.
-This grading option is not reversible after enrollment.